danielaparker/unicode_traits/doc/md/sequence_at.md

 ### Return value

-An [std::pair](http://en.cppreference.com/w/cpp/utility/pair) that contains first, an iterator pointing to the start of the sequence, and second, the number of characters in the sequence.
+A [std::pair](http://en.cppreference.com/w/cpp/utility/pair) that contains first, an iterator pointing to the start of the sequence, and second, the number of characters in the sequence.